Sciatica treatment!

 Understanding disc herniations and sciatica

 A disc herniation leading to sciatica can be very painful.
-Whether we develop pain depends on where the disc herniation is located and what kind of disc herniation it is.
-Other non-mechanical factors can also influence your pain including stress, poor sleep and your immune system.
+Whether we develop pain depends on where the disc herniation is located and the type of disc herniation.
+Other factors can also influence your pain including stress, poor sleep and your immune system.

 Bigger disc herniations doesn’t necessarily cause more pain.
 A small disc herniation in “the wrong spot” can be as painful as a big herniation.